grycap/im/doc/source/web.rst

 .. confval:: im_db

    Location of the D.B. used by the web interface.
+It can be a local SQLite file or a MySQL DB.
-   The default value is `/home/www-data/im.db`.
+   In case of using a MySQL server use this format: 'mysql://user:pass@mysqlserver/im_web_db' The default value is `/home/www-data/im.db`.

 .. confval:: recipes_db